AutodeskGames/stingray-docs/source/stingray_help/playtesting/connecting_to_remote_device.md

-# Connecting to a remote device
+# Connect to a remote device

 If you plan to release your game on one or more non-Windows platforms, such as iOS devices, Android devices, or dedicated gaming consoles, you will frequently need to test out your project on those targets.
 For example, you will need to check the way your assets and levels are rendered, and to check that your gameplay is working as expected.
 However, it would be time-consuming to deploy a full standalone version of your game to the device or console each time you want to test a change.